 The industrial partners in the TECoSA consortium.

-AFRY is an international engineering, design and advisory company.
-We are 17,000 devoted experts operating across the world within the fields of infrastructure, industry and energy.
-AFRY is Sweden’s 6th largest company within R&D. Collaborative research with academia and other companies within emerging technologies is highly relevant to keep AFRY and their customers at the forefront of creating sustainable solutions for future generations.
+AFRY is a European leader in engineering, design, and advisory services, with a global reach.
+We are 17,000 devoted experts in infrastructure, industry, energy and digitalization.
+Collaborative research with academia and companies within emerging technologies is highly relevant to keep AFRY and our customers at the forefront of accelerating the transition towards a sustainable society.

 Atlas Copco Industrial Technique AB